Rose Morat

 Rose M. Morat (February 4, 1906 – August 3, 2013) was a New York City resident and retired telecommunications worker.
 On the afternoon of March 4, 2007, at the age of 101, she was assaulted and mugged in the lobby of her building on the way to church.
 A grainy video captured the assault, during which the alleged attacker, Jack Rhodes, 44, struck her several times in the face.
 The video incited outrage among New Yorkers.
 A substantial reward was offered by several sources, including the police, for information leading to the capture of the suspect.
+The attack occurred at 172-90 Highland Avenue in Jamaica Estates, Queens.